Lagree vs Pilates

 The Verdict

-If you're looking for a rehabilitation-focused practice or gentle introduction to mindful movement, Pilates is excellent.
-But if your goal is to transform your body, build lean muscle, and maximise calorie burn in a low-impact setting, Lagree delivers more in less time.
-At Eden Social Club, our Lagree classes on the Mega Pro machine give you the full Lagree experience in the heart of Kuala Lumpur.
+If you're looking for a rehabilitation-focused practice or gentle introduction to mindful movement, Pilates is an excellent foundation.
+Its emphasis on alignment, breath control, and body awareness provides genuine benefits for those recovering from injuries or just beginning their fitness journey.
+But if your goal is to transform your body, build lean muscle, and maximise calorie burn in a low-impact setting, Lagree delivers substantially more in less time.
+The continuous tension, heavier resistance, and seamless transitions create a workout experience that Pilates simply cannot match in terms of physical intensity and metabolic demand.
+At Eden Social Club, our Lagree classes on the Mega Pro machine give you the full, authentic Lagree experience in the heart of Kuala Lumpur — where results meet refinement.

 Experience Lagree at Eden Social Club

 Try a Lagree class on the Mega Pro machine and feel the difference for yourself.
-Book your first session at Eden Social Club in KLGCC, Kuala Lumpur.
+Our certified instructors welcome all fitness levels with personalised guidance and modifications.
+Book your first session at Eden Social Club in KLGCC, Kuala Lumpur and discover why thousands are making the switch from Pilates to Lagree.

 Book a ClassLog InLearn more about Lagree Fitness